 This document is issued by Ophir Asset Management (AFSL 420 082) in relation to the Ophir Opportunities Fund & the Ophir High Conviction Fund (the Funds) and is intended for wholesale investors only.
 The information provided in this document is general information only and does not constitute investment or other advice.
 The content of this document does not constitute an offer or solicitation to subscribe for units in the Funds.
 Ophir Asset Management accepts no liability for any inaccurate, incomplete or omitted information of any kind or any losses caused by using this information.
 Any investment decision in connection with the Funds should only be made based on the information contained in the Information Memorandum and/or Product Disclosure Statements.

-Subscribe to receive our monthly Ophir Letter to Investors, including market insights, stock commentary and fund performances direct to your inbox.
+Subscribe to receive our latest insights, including market insights, stock commentary and fund performances direct to your inbox.